• Skip to primary navigation

 These industries take advantage of the labour force’s existing skill set, the knowledge base of local universities, as well as funding programs offered by the provincial government.

 If you’re thinking about starting a manufacturing business (especially one that’s focused on exports), these 11 industries are an excellent place to start.
-If you’re thinking about starting a services business, consider how you can serve existing businesses that operate in these industries.

 How to Start a Business in Nova Scotia: Step-by-Step Instructions